 The city associations taking part include: three associations from the Barcelona Urban Planning Neighbourhood Committee; three associations from the Barcelona Mobility Pact (with a special emphasis on bicycle and public transport groups); three associations from the Citizen Council for Sustainability; a representative from the Municipal Institute for People with Disabilities (IMD) and the Catalan Architects' Association.

-Workshops, public sessions and working sessions: during 2017, a reflection on the improvement of the cross-sectional axes that cross it will be opened, accompanying the reflection on the reform of the avenue, in order to facilitate the connection between the neighborhoods from both sides of the axis and boost its citizen uses.
-This reflection of the transversal axes will include workshops, conferences and working sessions open to all citizens.
-During the last quarter of 2017, the results will be evaluated in the participation desk, along with the works for the reform of the avenue, in order to start drafting, tendering and contracting executive projects, with the objective to start work in 2018.
+Workshops, public sessions and working sessions: during 2017, a reflection on the improvement of the cross-sectional axes that cross it opened, accompanying the reflection on the reform of the avenue, in order to facilitate the connection between the neighborhoods from both sides of the axis and boost its citizen uses.